MistaFish31/Assignment0/README.md

 *Note to make sure you're comparing `ArtG2260SpringTuesday2016/Assignment0` master vs your branch.*

 - Check [Pull requests on this repo](https://github.com/ArtG2260SpringTuesday2016/Assignment0/pulls) to make sure your request is there.
-- Comment a screen shot of your rendering project and @mention @frandias
+- Comment a screenshot of your rendering project and @mention @frandias
-- Check out your class mates' projects and provide some feedback.
+- Check out your classmates' projects and provide some feedback.
 - Bonus points if you pull down their branch and are able to run it locally.

 *Feel free to make practice PRs to each other as well as experimenting with your own repositories.*